javalin/website/pages/docs/migration-guide-4-5.md

 A few things have been removed altogether.

 ### New OpenAPI project
-The OpenAPI DSL and annotation processor (`javalin-openapi`) has been replaced by a [new project](https://github.com/javalin/javalin-openapi) by a very talented new Javalin contributor, [@dzikoysk](https://github.com/dzikoysk), who is also the author of Reposilite ([repo](https://github.com/dzikoysk/reposilite), [website](https://reposilite.com/)).
+The OpenAPI DSL and reflection based annotation API (`javalin-openapi` module) has been replaced by a [new annotation processor based project](https://github.com/javalin/javalin-openapi) by a very talented new Javalin contributor, [@dzikoysk](https://github.com/dzikoysk), who is also the author of Reposilite ([repo](https://github.com/dzikoysk/reposilite), [website](https://reposilite.com/)).
 Reposilite is currently running both